sdotson/fitness-routine-timer/README.md

 - Add ability to edit specific exercises within a routine
 - Clean up code
 - Decrease anxiety and add tests!
+- Take a look into https://github.com/deanmcpherson/react-native-sortable-listview for possibly making the new routine form more user friendly.